Close-up of a tennis player preparing to serve on a clay court in Montevideo.

 • Allowing the support hand to drift during preparation

-These may seem minor, but they affect everything from racket face angle to stroke timing.
+These may seem minor, but they affect everything from racket face angle to stroke timing and swing path.
+These factors have a huge impact on your shots, and by extension your entire tennis game.

 What Proper Hand Positioning Actually Fixes